anarubioruiz/ARIA-data/example-based-learning/B.1/ha/t-fewshot-exp.md

 ## START
 ### IoT DEPLOYMENT
 The scenario is an office composed by two main areas: a meeting room and a desktop area.
-These two spaces are not conected, but are adjacent by a glass wall.
+These two spaces are not connected, but are adjacent by a glass wall.
 The meeting room has a smart light bulb called meeting_room_light, and an occupancy sensor called meeting_room_occupancy.
 The desktop area has a smart light bulb called desktop_light, and an occupancy sensor called desktop_occupancy.

 ### GOAL
 illuminate, exclude primary light fixtures